Vonage/vivid-3/docs/design/design-tokens.md

   }
 </style>
 <vwc-header>
-  This header is set by an override '--vvd-typography-heading-4'
+  This header typeface is set by '--vvd-typography-heading-4'
 </vwc-header>
 <pre>/*
  * This block of code uses an override '--vvd-typography-base-code'